All Episodes

 Oh, sounds great.

-Yeah, if I ever accumulated all of my days that I haven't taken off in radio and TV, I'd be able to take off a year and get paid.
+If I ever accumulated all of my days that I haven't taken off in radio and TV, I'd be able to take off a year and get paid.

-And maybe listen, probably Jimmy Kimmel's smarter than I am.
+And maybe, listen, probably Jimmy Kimmel's smarter than I am.

 What can I say?